What We Need is Revival

 There are fervent Trump supporters that are convinced that the Biden victory will result in a renewed secularization of America, with increased Christian persecution and the total spiritual ruin of our nation.
 I personally do not share these catastrophic expectations.
 To the contrary, have recently published a slender book on the serious spiritual damage that the Trump administration has caused to the long-range good of Evangelical/Pentecostal Christianity.[1]
 Although there is some danger that a Biden administration could take a radical secularist and anti-Christian turn, it is not probable, especially with the continued strong Republican presence in the Senate and House of Representatives.

 But let me recall American history to a time that had a similar religious divide.
 In the election of 1800 Thomas Jefferson (Democratic-Republican) ran against John Adams (Federalist).
 The spiritual issues revolved around the fact that Jefferson was a Deist and did not believe in the Bible as the word of God.
 He dismissed all of Jesus’ recorded healing as myths.
-Also, Jefferson had looked favorably on the French Revolution (1789) even after it took a turn into ant-Christianity and terror.
+Also, Jefferson had looked favorably on the French Revolution (1789) even after it took a turn into anti-Christianity and terror.
 The Federalist quickly became suspicious of the French Revolution, and under Adams Administration (he won the presidency in 1796) there was an undeclared naval war between Republican France and the United Sates.
 It could have evolved into all out warfare.

 Revival can come again to America regardless of who is president.